 With a team of six dedicated to marketing and business development, a visual, web-accessible tool has become essential for managing our experts’ content creation.
-The content begins in each project we do with our clients, and tracking its transformation into a blog, video or e-book has become much less challenging with DropTask.
+The content begins in each Task Board we do with our clients, and tracking its transformation into a blog, video or e-book has become much less challenging with DropTask.

 Some of these tasks will have subtasks – for instance all blog related tasks have a minimum of five subtasks each: 1)Write/Review/Edit; 2)Send to (name); 3)Revise; 4)Graphic; 5)Layout.
 We’ve successfully pushed the writing of many blogs through drafting, editing and posting with the help of DropTask’s open communication lines.
 Some additional office tasks would include: web platform updates, creating a campaign, updating our website and creating office templates such as letterheads, address labels, business cards, etc.

 Depending on the task, we will also change the urgency, importance and effort.
 We check off tasks and subtasks as they’re completed, and when necessary, we request updates from others and schedule our reminders.
 For the most part though, marketing’s use of DropTask is self-contained.
-The entire group has access to all three project boards and each member has the flexibility to invite others, create, delete, complete and change tasks.
+The entire group has access to all three Task Boards and each member has the flexibility to invite others, create, delete, complete and change tasks.

 The admin team use DropTask as more of a daily, weekly and ongoing checklist.
 An example of some tasks that appear include the weekly supply orders, maintaining our databases and updating documentation.
 Since many of these tasks reoccur, the admin team use the calendar function to quickly create recurring tasks, as well as to set reminders and due dates.